evMLP: An Efficient Event-Driven MLP Architecture for Vision: Method

 \section{Method}

-To avoid redundant computation on unchanged information in image sequences, we define changes between consecutive frames as events and propose an event-driven local update mechanism.
+We define changes between consecutive image frames as \emph{events} to avoid redundant computation on static or unchanged regions and propose an event-driven local update mechanism.
 This mechanism computes only those patches where events have occurred.
 The key to implementing our proposed event-driven local update mechanism lies in our network's ability to process each patch on an image or feature map independently.
 Unlike CNNs, where convolutions sweep across the entire image/feature map, or ViTs, which use attention mechanisms to model global relationships, MLPs can straightforwardly process patches on an image or feature map one-by-one.
 Therefore, we construct our network architecture using MLPs.